Basic Manners Course: Start here

-This step-by-step curriculum is designed to help your clients improve their dogs' behavior.
+This step-by-step curriculum is designed to improve dogs' overall behavior.

 The four basic lessons

-These four lessons, practiced regularly, will help you gain control over your dog, and they are fun to train!
+These four lessons, practiced regularly, will give you more control over your dog, and they are fun to train!
 No pulling, yanking, yelling, pinching or nagging is required.

 - Lesson One: Settle

 - Lesson Two: Stay